ncsa/TGI_RAILS_Documentation/docs/source/running_jobs/index.rst

 Accessing the Compute Nodes
 -------------------------------

-Delta implements the Slurm batch environment to manage access to the compute nodes.
+TGI RAILS implements the Slurm batch environment to manage access to the compute nodes.
 Use the Slurm commands to run batch jobs or for interactive access to compute nodes.
 See: https://slurm.schedmd.com/quickstart.html for an introduction to Slurm.
-There are two ways to access compute nodes on Delta.
+There are two ways to access compute nodes on TGI RAILS.

 Batch jobs can be used to access compute nodes.
 Slurm provides a convenient direct way to submit batch jobs.
 See